Research Assistant Resume Examples

 - Excellent analytical and communication skills

-- Proven track record of contributing to high-impact research projects
+- Track record of contributing to high-impact research projects

 Clinical Research Assistant